SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

    The remote address for the inbound connection.
 This is also known as the "client address", the address from which the connection originates.

+.. extractor:: inbound-addr-local
+   :result: IP address

+   The local address for the inbound connection, which is the address used accept the inbound session.

 .. txb:extractor:: inbound-sni
    :result: string